Biraru/TWRP-Creator/README.md

 ## Notice

-1. Github Actions service is **NOT** unlimited so to avoid waste, don't use unverified source code in this, the best used to automate builds of repositories that are already stabilized
+1. Github Actions service is **NOT** unlimited so to avoid waste, don't use unverified source code in this.

 2. Before you make any changes, make sure that the repository you are operating in belongs to you. **"Fork" if you want to commit code, otherwise use "Use this template"**

-3. issues and Pull Requests may **NOT** get a reply.
-If you think is really necessary, use email on my profile to contact me

-4. Python 2 in Debian (Ubuntu) has been **removed**.
+3. Python 2 in Debian (Ubuntu) has been **removed**.
 If you are working on Android 8.1 and below, use *Recovery Build (Legacy)*

-5. Don't ask any questions about your source code, such as
+4. Don't ask any questions about your source code, such as
 	- No rule to make ...
 	- Image ... out of size

-## Thanks to

-All contributors

 ## Parameter Description